|

 plan.

-Upon arrival in Quito, you'll be
+Upon arrival in Quito, you will be

 escorted to the two-century-old Hacienda La Carriona, whose stone